Vertault relief

-The Vertault relief is a Roman relief from Vertault, the ancient Vertillum, in the Department of Côte-d'Or.
-Today it is located at the Museum of Châtillon-sur-Seine.
+The Vertault relief is a Roman relief found in Vertault, the ancient Vertillum, in the Department of Côte-d'Or in France.
+The sites of the temple and baths were excavated by Louis Coutant beginning in 1846, and all the artifacts found there, including the Vertault relief, are now held by the Museum of Châtillon-sur-Seine.

 Description

 The 39 cm high limestone relief shows three female figures sitting on a ledge, uniformly dressed and bedecked: they wear long robes and closed shoes.
 The right breast of each of them is bared and their exposed upper arm decorated with an armband.
 The two outer figures wear the same hairstyle and look straight ahead, but the central figure's head is turned slightly to one side.

 The figure on the left (from the point of view of the viewer) has her legs crossed and holds a swaddled infant in her lap, with its head resting on her lower left arm and her right hand on the baby's wrapped up legs.
 The central figure appears to hold only a piece of cloth, rolled open on her lap, while the figure on the right holds a small dish in her right hand and a very hole-y sponge in her left hand.
 There seems to be a shawl spread out on her lap.